• Skip to primary navigation

 • Verify that the lift can move up and down

-• Verify that the lift is capable of stopping on floors that are pressed on the button panel
+• Verify that the lift can stop on floors pressed on the button panel.

 • Verify that the fan is working by pressing the respective button